liangyd/CarND-Advanced-Lane-Lines/writeup_report.md

 * When the lane lines are covered with snow, the algorithm cannot tell the difference between white lane lines and white snow.
 * When the camera type or the camera position changes, it needs to recalculate the calibration matrix and the perspective tranform matrix.
 Otherwise, it will fail.

-I have also considered some approaches to make the pipeline more robust.
-Using different curving fitting method may lead to a more accurate
+I have also considered some approaches to make the pipeline more robust:

+* Add a region of interest in the raw image and remove the outliers
+* Use other curve fitting methods instead of the 2-order polynomial fitting
+* Use other edge detection method such as the Laplace operator
+* Refine the thresholds in the color space